Gabriel Diamond, FilmmakerGabriel Diamond, with permission

 Women's March with Lizzy Diamond, Gabriel, and Candice HoldorfGabriel Diamond, with permission

 Diamond writes, “When I was a teenager and people asked me what I wanted to do when I grew up, I’d say ‘I want to save the world.’
 But at some point along the way, I stopped believing that was possible.”

-Growing up his road was not always an easy one, but like so many of those making a difference in the world, something happened when Diamond was a teenager that turned his life around.
+Growing up, his road was not always an easy one, but like so many with big dreams, something happened when Diamond was a teenager that turned his life around.

 He told MY HERO: